Skip links

 Our client was convicted of robbery at trial.
 The Court of Appeal ordered a new trial because of weaknesses in the identification evidence called at trial.

-If you are under investigation for any form of criminal assault, or if you have been arrested and charged with an offence, call AGP LLP at 613-235-9779 to schedule an appointment to discuss your case.
+If you are under investigation for any form of criminal assault, or if you have been arrested and charged with an offence, contact AGP LLP at 613-235-9779 to schedule an appointment to discuss your case.

 Schedule Consultation